-Interim CFO Focused on Financial Governance, Cash Flow, and Value Creation
+Interim CFO Services Focused on Financial Governance, Cash Flow, and Value Creation

 An Interim CFO (Chief Financial Officer) from Oak CEO supports you when you need to stabilize the finance function, secure liquidity, or prepare the company for transactions such as a sale, merger, or new financing.